uangkuid/.github/profile/README.md

 ## About Uangku

-Uangku is a company that develops financial tracking applications with a strong commitment to user privacy and security.
+Uangku is a group that develops financial tracking applications with a strong commitment to user privacy and security.
 Our core principles are built on **privacy-first** and **zero-knowledge** architecture, ensuring that your financial data remains completely private and secure.

 ### Key Features